 Run or walk the 4-mile race - a scenic and challenging loop that starts just west of Hyde Park Square, winds through historic Hyde Park, and ends in the Square.

-Registration early bird price of $40 until April 1st, $45 after for the 4-mile run/walk race and can be made online or day of the event.
-Registrations made after June 16 are not guaranteed shirt size.
+Registration for the 4-mile run/walk race can be made online or day of the event.
+Registrations made after June 14 are not guaranteed shirt size.
+T-shirts are only guaranteed if you pick them up at packet pick up.

-Join us as we cheer on your Blast kid to cross the finish line!
-Depending on the number of kids in each age group, we will have multiple waves to ensure a fun and safe event for each competitor.
+Join us as we cheer on your Blast kid to cross the finish line.
+Prior to 9 AM, age groups will be split up to ensure a fun and safe event for each competitor.
+Please look for the sign with the appropriate age group of your child.

 Race day kids run registration is $20.
 Every participant of the run will receive a t-shirt and after race snack.
-Registrations made after June 16 are not guaranteed shirt size.
+Registrations made after June 14 are not guaranteed shirt size.
+T-shirts are only guaranteed if you pick them up at packet pick up.

 Estimated race length: